 In a Yin yoga practice the focus is on keeping the joints mobile.
-Most styles of yoga (and forms of Hatha yoga) are yang in nature.
+Most styles of yoga are ‘yang’ in nature.
 This means they focus on improving the flexibility as well as the strength of muscle tissues.

-Yin yoga is a slow and static, passive practice whereby the response of the body can be very strong.
+Yin yoga is a slow and static, passive practice whereby the response of the body can be of a strong nature.
 Postures and are held for an extended period of time, anything from 2 to 5 minutes, and stretch and stimulate the connective tissue rather than the muscles.

-The beginning practitioner will experience the impact of a posture as ‘one big stretch or compression’, while over time one will learn to distinguish between muscle tissue and connective tissues and the impact on the skeleton.
-Regular and persistent practice will result in an increased flexibility of the hips, the pelvis (with an emphasis on the sacrum and the SI joint) and the (lower) spine.
+The beginning practitioner will experience the impact of a posture as ‘one big stretch or compression’, while over time one will learn to distinguish between impact on tissues and the skeleton.
+Regular and persistent practice will result in an increased flexibility of the hips, the pelvis – the hip joints, sacrum and SI joint- and the spine whereby we emphasise the lower spine.

 Yin yoga postures